dariansweb/arkansas-dynamic-heat-map/README.md

 ## 📦 Features

 - 🔥 **Real-Time Heat Mapping**
-  Input numerical values for each county and render a color-coded SVG heat map instantly.
+  Input numerical values for each county to render a color-coded SVG heat map instantly.

 - 📋 **Sticky Sidebar Controls**
-  User-friendly input panel with sticky buttons for rendering and PDF export.
+  User-friendly input panel with sticky buttons for rendering and (optional) PDF export.

 - 📱 **Responsive Design**
   Fully mobile-adaptive layout that switches from side-by-side to stacked for small screens.